 Monster Stories for Kids

-If you don’t want to pair this up with the UglyDolls movie, you might have fun first reading some popular children’s books about monsters!
+If you don’t want to pair this kids’ craft with the UglyDolls movie or for monster Halloween crafts / Monster Mash crafts, you might have fun first reading children’s books with monsters:

-Now, let’s get to the super cute monsters craft / UglyDoll project!
+Now, let’s get to our monster activities / UglyDoll project!

 (And, even if you can’t sew you can still make these!)

-You can make your monsters / ugly dolls look just like the ones in the move, but we decided to create own very own versions of monsters.
+You can make your monsters / ugly dolls look just like the ones in the movie, but we decided to create own very own versions of monsters.

-We used old toe socks and gloves that we had around the house, but you can easily make a visit to the thrift store and find both of these for cheap (or just pick up a pack of them).
+We used old toe socks and gloves that we had around the house (to make these as recycled crafts), but you can easily make a visit to the thrift store and find both of these for cheap (or just pick up a pack of them).

-If you’re wondering, “What can I do with holey socks?” this craft is it!
+If you’re wondering, “What can I do with holey socks?” use them for these Halloween crafts with kids or monster party ideas.

-CRAFT TIP: Get the longer toe socks (and not the ankle ones).
+CRAFT TIP: Use the longer toe socks (and not the ankle ones).
 The top (long) part of the sock will be the doll’s body.
 (So ankle socks won’t work that well.)

-Although I love how our black ugly doll monster turned out (he’s my fav), I really loved using socks and gloves with designs.
+Although I love how our black ugly doll monster turned out (he’s my fav), I really loved using socks and gloves with designs to make these cute crafts for kids.

 I think those gave personality to each one!